 Use moon cup

 Aside from being expensive and taking up valuable room in your luggage, pads and tampons are also a huge contributor to landfill waste.
 Suzie from The Wandering Linguist says there is an alternative!
-Using a moon cup will stop you contributing to this problem, and it is also ideal for travelling as you don’t have to change it as often, and don’t even need to find a rubbish bin!
+Using a moon cup will stop you contributing to this problem, and it is also ideal for traveling as you don’t have to change it as often, and don’t even need to find a rubbish bin!
 The moon cup is by far the most convenient and most sustainable way to handle menstruation and becomes even more useful when you travel.

 Take Fewer Flights

 Each flight that takes off every day lets off a huge amount of carbon emissions.
 If you can, avoid flying and take a road trip or a train trip instead!
 If you’re travelling across oceans you might be excused.
 But if you are going somewhere within the same country or that is accessible by road, try not to fly unless you really have to.
 The Wandering Linguist Says you might be surprised by how much more you can see and learn by travelling this way.
 Travel slowly and steadily and enjoy the journey as well as the destination.

 Be a good guest to the heritage monuments

 India is a country with more than 5000 years’ of history.
 The unfathomable timeline runs way back to the history.
 There are traces of the mighty ruler and their sprawling kingdom.
 Once the bloodbath and invasion stopped, few of the largest empire of human history was built in the land of Indus-Ganges-Bramhaputra.
 Time has hardly gnawed in many of the monuments.
 The creative excellence was of superlative stature.